 - You can also store large items like bicycles and surfboards.

-- Use the code PORTUGALIST to get €3 off.
+- Use the code PORTUGALIST to get 10% off.

-Bagbnb is another website that allows you to find places where you can store your bags and suitcases.
+Radical Storage (formerly BagBnB) is another website that allows you to find places where you can store your bags and suitcases.
 Storing a bag costs €5 per day, regardless of the size or weight and you can even store a bicycle bag.
 Bags are insured for up to €500, which is a lot less than other similar services, so don’t leave anything too expensive inside.

-Luggage storage at Porto Airport
+At Porto Airport

 There are both lockers (1st floor) and a baggage deposit area (3rd floor) at Porto Airport.